Briggsc28/briggsc28.github.io/_posts/2015-04-20-How-to-Integrate-SSRS-and-WebAPI.md

 ![Error ocurrs when attempting to pass in a dieselized ReportParmater or ReportDatasource](/images/2015-04-20_16-15-11-compressor.png)

 Due to the way the WebForms control works internally if you attempt to pass in a dieselized ReportParmater or ReportDatasource.
 It will fail to create the required data reader, as can be seen in the image above.

+## Step Four : Add the Report Rendering API Endpoint

+This step requires tweaking for each different case, but you can use the following API endpoint as an example.

+{% gist ca32c491c122eb71ce3b %}

+Quick run down of the Pseudocode for this API endpoint

+1. Add Deserialize the string input into a ReportDTO object
+1. Set Up the ReportViewer
+1. Set the ReportViewer ProcessingMode to Local
+1. Turn set the parameters from the ReportDTO
+1. Create a Datatable from the ReportDTO which will contain all of the Data to be displayed
+1. Add the created Datatable to the ReportViewer as a DataSource
+1. Set the source of the Report
+1. Render the report to a byte array
+1. Return the byte array to the client

+Feel free to tweet me a comments, feedback or questions to [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).